This page is known as: www.birmingham.gov.uk/grammar-schools

 Where a pupil has a disability (as defined in the Equality Act 2010), the admission authority must consider any reasonable adjustments that could be made to ensure that disabled pupils are not placed at a substantial disadvantage to those who are not disabled.

-If you were entering your child for the selective test for a place The Grammar Schools in Birmingham and you want your child considered for a reasonable adjustment because of a disability, then please contact The Grammar Schools in Birmingham on 0121 415 6004 to request an application form (Form A1).
+If you wish to enter your child for the selective test for a place The Grammar Schools in Birmingham and you want your child considered for a reasonable adjustment because of a disability, then please contact The Grammar Schools in Birmingham on 0121 415 6004 to request an application form (Form A1).

-The application form will be available from May 2013.
-Please note that parents/carers were required to submit the information requested on Form A1 by no later than 19 June 2013.
+The application form will be available from May 2015.
+Please note that parents/carers are required to submit the information requested on Form A1 by no later than 17th June 2015.